wTuo/academic_writing/acc.md

 However **(place "however", "consequently" after the subjective: The corrected version, consequently, is simply a guess at the writer's intention. )**

-Unlike ..., ... (substitution for "Different from ..., ...", [but is still better for natives](http://www.seriousscholar.com/different-from-versus-unlike/))
+Unlike ..., ... (alternative for "Different from ..., ...", [but is still better for natives](http://www.seriousscholar.com/different-from-versus-unlike/))

 With the abobe lemmas in hand, we now ready to prove